-At March 31, 2023 June 30, 2023, we had \$23.8 million \$23.1 million of borrowings outstanding under the Credit Agreement, representing the remaining principal balance of the Term Loan, with a weighted average interest rate of 6.81 7.71 percent.
-We also had \$20.4 million of letters of credit issued under the Credit Agreement at a fee of 2.00 2.50 percent per annum.
+At March 31, 2024, we had \$22.5 million \$19.3 million of borrowings outstanding under the Credit Agreement, representing the remaining principal balance of the Term Loan, at a weighted average interest rate of 7.66 7.67 percent.
+We also had \$20.4 million \$13.0 million of letters of credit issued under the Credit Agreement at a fee of 2.25 2.50 percent per annum.
 No amounts were outstanding under the revolving credit facility.
-See Note 11 and Note 17 in the Notes to Unaudited Condensed Consolidated Financial Statements for further information.
+See Note 11 10 in the Notes to Unaudited Condensed Consolidated Financial Statements for further information about our Credit Agreement.

 We have in place an At Market Issuance Sales Agreement ("ATM Agreement") with B. Riley Securities, Inc., as agent (the "Agent"), in which we may offer to sell shares of our common stock through or to the Agent for cash from time to time.
-We filed a registration statement initially registering an aggregate of \$20.0 million of shares of common stock for sale under the ATM Agreement.
+We filed a registration statement initially registering an aggregate of \$20.0 million of shares of common stock for sale under the ATM Agreement which was declared effective in January 2021.
+In December 2023, we filed a new registration statement which replaced our prior shelf registration statement and restored the aggregate of \$20.0 million of shares of common stock for sale under the ATM Agreement.
+The registration statement was declared effective on January 5, 2024.
 The total number of shares of common stock to be sold, if any, and the price at which the shares will be sold will be determined by us periodically in connection with any such sales, though the total amount sold may not exceed the limitations stated in the registration statement.
-During the three six months ended March 31, 2023 June 30, 2023, we received net proceeds of approximately \$0.6 million (net of offering costs to the Agent of \$27 thousand) from the sale of 14,680 of our common shares at an average price per share of approximately \$40.74 under this agreement.
+During the nine three months ended September 30, 2023 March 31, 2024, we received net proceeds of approximately \$0.6 million (net of offering costs to the Agent of \$27 thousand) from the sale of 14,680 of our common no shares at an average price per share of approximately \$40.74 were sold under the ATM Agreement, and the full capacity of the ATM Agreement remains unsold.

-We utilize cash from operations to make discretionary investments in our crude oil marketing, transportation, pipeline and storage and logistics and repurposing businesses.
+We utilize cash from operations to make discretionary investments in our crude oil marketing, transportation, pipeline and storage and logistics and repurposing businesses. four business segments.
 With the exception of operating and finance lease commitments primarily associated with storage tank terminal arrangements, leased office space, tractors, trailers and other equipment, and borrowings outstanding under our bank credit facility, our future commitments and planned investments can be readily curtailed if operating cash flows decrease.
 See "Material Cash Requirements" below for information regarding our operating and finance lease obligations.
+We have no off-balance sheet arrangements that have or are reasonably expected to have a material current or future effect on our financial position, results of operations or cash flows.

 The most significant item affecting future increases or decreases in liquidity is earnings from operations, and these earnings are dependent on the success of future operations.
 See "Part I, Item 1A.
-Risk Factors" in our 2022 Form 10-K.
+Risk Factors" in our 2022 2023 Form 10-K.